LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Automatic Object Creation**: Scriptable Sheets will not automatically create new Objects on import.
 Create Objects ahead of time before importing.
 - **Base64 Encoding**: Animation curves and gradients will be serialized as base64 strings when using wrap options that are unsupported with Json like double quotes.
 - **Copying Cells**: Copying a single cell will not include headers.
+- **Double Quotes**: Google Sheets has trouble handling double quotes within cells.
+To avoid issues with Google Sheets when importing/exporting, it's best to refrain from using double quotes inside your column data.
 - **Formulas**: There are no formulas for filling cells.
 - **Ignored Elements**: Managed references, custom property drawers, and property attributes are ignored within Scriptable Sheets, but should continue to work in Unity's Inspector windows.
 - **Inspector Fields**: Copying certain property fields from the Scriptable Sheets window does not always allow you to paste directly into the Inspector window.
 It is recommended to paste the value within the Scriptable Sheets window for it to work as expected.